4 Ingenious Ways to Upgrade Old Plant Pots

-If you're looking for pots that are just as striking as the plants they hold, keep reading.
+If you're looking for DIY flower pots that are just as striking as the plants they hold, keep reading.
 Revamping pots you've had for years can be simple.
-Whether it's with paint, burlap, or stamped designs, these pots are guaranteed to enhance your planter collection.
+Whether it's with painting plant pots, using burlap, or stamping designs, these pots are guaranteed to enhance your planter collection.
 Check out these decorating ideas to create containers your friends will think you bought brand new.

 Add a touch of color to a bare pot with chalk-style paint.
 Begin by brushing a layer of white chalk-style paint onto your pot and let dry.
 Repeat the step with green and then blue chalk-style paint (or a different color of your choice).
 Once all three layers are dry, dilute orange paint with water.
 Using a spoon, drip orange paint onto sides of the pot, blending with a dry cloth.
-This worn look is practically effortless and adds an element of charm to your garden.
+This worn look is practically effortless and transforms plastic plant pots into an element of charm in your garden.

-Radiating a bohemian vibe, this pot is for the minimalist.
+Radiating a bohemian vibe, covering plastic plant pots with burlap is for the minimalist.
 Begin by measuring the pot's perimeter and cut a burlap sheet to size.
 Make sure you leave extra fabric for wiggle room.
 Paint decoupage onto the entire surface of the pot.
 Press burlap on pot, then brush decoupage on top of burlap.
 Don't worry about the white streaks the decoupage leaves—it'll dry clear.
 Continue brushing decoupage onto the whole pot until burlap is secure.
 Trim excess burlap and tuck over the rim of the pot.
 Say hello to your new favorite garden container!